nicolas-van/wordpress-simple-bootstrap/readme.txt

 == Description ==

 Simple Bootstrap is clean base theme to use Twitter Boostrap 4 with Wordpress, aimed at being a starting point for developers to build their own themes using Bootstrap.

-It is build to very clean, responsive and easy to modify.
-It supports customizable background, image header and both left and right sidebars (the sidebars only appear if you put widgets in them).

 See here for documentation: [http://nicolas-van.github.io/wordpress-simple-bootstrap/](http://nicolas-van.github.io/wordpress-simple-bootstrap/)